 - Ensuring access to essential services including food, household items, and other basic needs remains a necessary component of the assistance.
 A camp-wide assessment focused on socio-economic vulnerability which combines livelihoods assessment on household skills, experience, income and interests will be implemented to ensure accurate and complete data on vulnerabilities.
-In this regard, a phased transition to the self-management of needs through cash assistance is envisaged, together with the current Incentive-Based Volunteering, previously known as Cash for Work (CFW), skills-training and community-development, livelihoods programming to promote prosperity, stability, and peaceful coexistence. - Since the establishment of Zaatari Office of Employment (ZOE) in collaboration with ILO and Ministry of Labour, the office provides employment services and facilitates the issuance of work permits for the camp's residents.
+In this regard, a phased transition to the self-management of needs through cash assistance is envisaged, together with the current Incentive-Based Volunteering, previously known as Incentive-based Volunteering (IBV), skills-training and community-development, livelihoods programming to promote prosperity, stability, and peaceful coexistence. - Since the establishment of Zaatari Office of Employment (ZOE) in partnership with ILO and Ministry of Labour, the office provides employment services and facilitates the issuance of work permits for the camp's residents.
 It caters to both women and men job seekers and one of its many objectives is to advertise job vacancies and training opportunities for camp residents through job fairs, exhibits and other means.
 In addition, the work permit has facilitated the mobility of the refugees from and to the camp.
-As of May 2019, ZOE has a record of 12,198 active work permits (86% male, 14% female).
-Work permit holders now represent approximately 37% of Zaatari Camp working age population (18 to 60). - Almost 30 percent of the camp population are women and girls (ages 12-60), their contribution to the community is significant.
-UN Women operates two centres Oasis to build women's resilience and empowerment through access to multi-sectoral services.
-The Oasis are conceptualised around, securing livelihood opportunities, GBV prevention, protection and awareness raising services as well as remedial education, leadership and civic engagement initiatives for women.
+As of October 2019, ZOE has a record of 13,220 active work permits (80% male, 20% female).
+Work permit holders now represent approximately 44% of Zaatari Camp working age population (18 to 60).